Study of Hodgkin Lymphoma, Non-Hodgkin Lymphoma and Chronic Lymphocytic Leukemia

 Although the case-control study is no longer recruiting participants, data analysis is ongoing.

-The study has also been a major contributor to the International Lymphoma Epidemiology (InterLymph) Consortium, an open scientific forum for epidemiologic research in non-Hodgkin's lymphoma formed by the National Cancer Institute in 2001.
+The study also has been a major contributor to the International Lymphoma Epidemiology (InterLymph) Consortium, an open scientific forum for epidemiologic research in non-Hodgkin lymphoma formed by the National Cancer Institute in 2001.

 Related study files